Millenium Youngster Drum Set Review (Children's Drum Set)

-Perhaps you recognize this: your toddler or child wants to burn off some energy and is constantly tapping and drumming on everything.
-How much fun would it be if they could let loose on a real drum set, one that's also specially designed for children?
+Perhaps you recognize this: your toddler or child wants to burn off energy and is constantly tapping and drumming on everything.
+How fun would it be if they could really let loose behind a real drum kit that is also specially made for children?
+In this review, I examine the Millenium Youngster, a popular acoustic drum kit for kids.

 I usually only review electronic drums , but since I sometimes get questions about children's drum sets (and I have two little boys myself), I thought it would be fun to test the Millenium Youngster Drum Set.
 I received the kit within two days, thanks to Thomann!